Special constable: Canada

 In Canada, a special constable is a sworn peace officer granted police powers to enforce specific legislation or provide police services to a distinct context or geographic area.
 They are generally unarmed, and while some special constables possess full police powers while on duty, others have extremely limited authority.
 Special constables can be employed by universities, government corporations like transit commissions and bridge authorities, police forces, municipalities, First Nations, and humane societies.

 Historically, special constables in Canada were used on an ad-hoc basis to serve summons, provide paid temporary augmentation to a police force, or provide specialized security police services.
 During the Winnipeg General Strike, Winnipeg police officers refused to sign an anti-union pledge and were promptly dismissed, replaced with special constables with the express mission of ending the strike.

 Although special constables are increasingly used for routine frontline policing in every province and territory, the regulatory framework for special constables across Canada has generally continued to assume that special constables are used for rare and unusual circumstances.
-In most of Canada, for example, special constables generally do not need to unilaterally meet the stringent training and service standards that police services do, and the regulation of special constabularies is instead undertaken on a case-by-case basis by either the provincial government or regional police commissions.
+In most of Canada, for example, special constables generally do not need to unilaterally meet the stringent training and service standards that police services do, and outside of Alberta and Manitoba, the regulation of special constabularies and other special constable employers is undertaken on a case-by-case basis by either the provincial government or regional police commissions.

 In Alberta, special constables are referred to as peace officers and must meet unilateral regulations similar to those of police services.
 Although community peace officers in Alberta can be employed by a range of organizations, their powers, appearance, and training are the same provincewide, regardless of their employer or specific mandate.

 Volunteers with provincial and municipal police services in Canada are called reserve or auxiliary constables.

 Federal

 Special constables employed by the federal government are usually granted limited police powers for the purposes of civil law enforcement, such as investigators for the Competition Bureau and Transport Canada.

-Special constables are also employed by the Royal Canadian Mounted Police as community constables and interpreters in Indigenous communities.
+Starting in 2016, the Royal Canadian Mounted Police (RCMP) began to hire "community constables," who are armed special constables responsible for carrying out a variety of policing activities in their home community, with an emphasis on crime reduction and prevention through patrols or visits to schools and workplaces.
+Special constables were also historically employed by the Royal Canadian Mounted Police as interpreters, guides, and aides in Indigenous communities in northern Canada.

-In the province of Quebec, CN railway police officers are sworn in as special constables, in addition to their appointment as federal police officers, enabling them to enforce provincial legislation along and around railways.
+Federal police officers or federally-authorized police officers (such as railway police officers) are sometimes cross-appointed as special constables, in addition to their appointment as federal police officers, enabling them to enforce provincial legislation.